aaron-jack-manning/up-api/README.md

 # Up API

-A convenient and easy to use wrapper for the [UP Bank API](https://developer.up.com.au).
+A convenient and easy to use wrapper for the [Up Bank API](https://developer.up.com.au).

 ## Example